-The purpose of this workshop is reusing abandent funitures in the garden as containers or pots.
+The purpose of this workshop is to reuse abandoned funiture in the garden as plant homes.

-We started at 11th Oct and will keeep developing on it through the summer.
+We started at 11th Oct and will keep developing it throughout the summer.

 What is the best way of observing trash in a non-conventional way?

-Join Distributed Resource Centre Resident Artists Mongoose and Java from Tardigrade World on a treasure hunt around Mairangi Bay village, explore our local community waste-conscious, and see what rubbish we are throwing out.
+Join Distributed Resource Centre Resident Artists Mongoose and Java from Tardigrade World on a treasure hunt around Mairangi Bay village, explore our local community’s outdoor waste, and see what types of rubbish we are throwing out.
 [Supported, in part, by Hibiscus and Bays Local Board.

 Seeking interesting patterns like discarding rubbish and journaling, hand-in-hand make like a match made for change.
 Tardigrade World’s Waste Journaling workshop was designed to create new routines, using everyday waste and presenting it as an archive or record of one’s personal journey of waste making.